Dorothy Thompson (historian)

-Dorothy Katharine Gane Thompson (née Towers; 30 October 1923 – 29 January 2011) was a social historian, a leading expert on the Chartist movement.
-She and her famous husband E. P. Thompson became well-known in left-wing intellectual circles.
+Dorothy Katharine Gane Thompson (née Towers; 30 October 1923 – 29 January 2011) was a social historian and a leading expert on the Chartist movement.
+She and her husband (and fellow historian) E. P. Thompson became well-known in left-wing intellectual circles.

-Biography
+Early life

-Dorothy Towers was Born in Greenwich, south-east London, daughter of professional musicians Reginald and Kathleen Towers, who met at the Royal Academy of Music.
+Dorothy Towers was born in Greenwich, south-east London, daughter of professional musicians Reginald and Kathleen Towers, who met at the Royal Academy of Music.
 To supplement their income, they were teachers and ran shops selling musical instruments, and later televisions.
 They were supporters, but not members, of the Labour Party.
 Her paternal grandfather, a shoemaker, had settled in London.
 Due to the ill health of her elder brother, Tom, the family lived at the agricultural village of Keston, in a four-room cottage, before moving to Bromley.
+In 1942, Thompson entered Girton College, Cambridge as an exhibitioner, graduating with an upper second.